Realization of groups with pairing as Jacobians of finite graphs: Introduction

 as groups with pairing. \end{theorem}

-\begin{remark} The above result is related to the following purely number theoretic question. \textit{Given a prime $p$ and a positive integer $r$, does there exist a prime $q<2p^{r/2}$, with $q\equiv 3 \mod 4$, such that $q$ is a quadratic non-residue modulo $p$?} Numerical evidence suggests that the set $\mathscr P$ in Theorem \ref{thm: conditional-pairing} should consist only of the prime 2.
-In other words, the congruence condition in Theorem~\ref{thm: nonconditional-pairing} is unnecessary. \end{remark}
+\begin{remark} The above results are related to the following purely number theoretic question. \textit{Given a prime $p$, does there exist a prime $q<2\sqrt{p}$, with $q\equiv 3 \mod 4$, such that $q$ is a quadratic non-residue modulo $p$?} Numerical evidence suggests that this condition should be satisfied for all sufficiently large primes $p$. \end{remark}

+An interesting variation on the question considered here was studied by Bosch and Lorenzini in~\cite[Proposition 5.2]{BoschLorenzini}.
+They consider the representation of groups with pairing arising from \textit{arithmetical graphs}.
+While the strategy of our proof bears some similarities to that found in loc. cit., the presence of arithmetical structure simplifies the classification problem.
+Indeed, as shown in~\cite[Example 5.4]{BoschLorenzini}, in the case of arithmetical graphs one can take the underlying graph to be a tree.
+Our setting is motivated by considerations in tropical geometry and the graph theoretic Abel--Jacobi theory of Baker and Norine.

 Jacobians of wedge-sums of graphs decompose canonically as the orthogonal direct sum of the Jacobians of their components.
-A structure theorem for groups with pairing therefore allows us to focus on the case where $\Gamma$ is cyclic.
+A structure theorem for groups with pairing therefore allows us to focus primarily on the case where $\Gamma$ is cyclic.
 When $\Gamma$ is a $2$-group, however, this structure result is more complicated.
 There are $4$ \textit{non-exceptional} natural pairings on the group $\ZZ/2^r\ZZ$, and we find graphs which realize these groups with pairings.
 There are, in addition, $2$ exceptional families of pairings on the group $(\ZZ/2^r\ZZ)^2$ that do not decompose as the orthogonal direct sum of cyclic groups with pairing.
 We refer to Section~\ref{sec: background} for background regarding pairings on $2$-groups.

 \begin{theorem} Let $\Gamma \cong (\ZZ/2^r\ZZ,\langle\cdot,\cdot\rangle)$ be a cyclic $2$-group with non-exceptional pairing $\langle\cdot,\cdot\rangle$.
 Then there exists a graph $G$ such that

 as groups with pairing. \end{theorem}